Winston W. Royce

-Winston Walker Royce (August 15, 1929 – June 7, 1995) was an American computer scientist, director at Lockheed Software Technology Center in Austin, Texas.
-He was a pioneer in the field of software development, known for his 1970 paper from which the Waterfall model for software development was mistakenly drawn.
+Winston Walker Royce (August 15, 1929 – June 7, 1995) was an American computer scientist and former director at Lockheed Software Technology Center in Austin, Texas.
+He was a pioneer in the field of software development, known for his 1970 paper from which the Waterfall model was mistakenly drawn.

 Biography

-Born in 1929, Royce entered the California Institute of Technology, where he received his BS in physics, his MS in aeronautical engineering and in 1959 his PhD in aeronautical engineering under Julian David Cole with the thesis Transonic flow over a non-lifting, slender body of revolution.
+Born in 1929, Royce entered the California Institute of Technology, where he received a BS in physics and an MS in aeronautical engineering.
+In 1959 he received a PhD in aeronautical engineering under Julian David Cole, with the thesis "Transonic flow over a non-lifting, slender body of revolution."

-Royce had begun his career as assistant professor at the California Institute of Technology.
-In 1961 he started as project manager in the aerospace division of TRW.
+Royce began his career as an assistant professor at the California Institute of Technology, before becoming a project manager in the aerospace division of TRW in 1961.
 His first project concerned the design of a mission planning and orbit selection system for spacecraft.
-In the following years he was involved in the research and development of several large and complex software systems, and started developing new methodologies for improving the management of software project.
-In 1970 he published his influential article "Managing the development of large software systems", in which he presented several project management models, including what we now know as waterfall, iterative, and agile.
+In the following years, he was involved in the research and development of several large and complex software systems, and started developing new methodologies for improving the management of software projects.

+In 1970 he published the influential article "Managing the development of large software systems", in which he presented several project management models, including what we now know as the waterfall, iterative, and agile models.

 In 1985, he received the AIAA Information Systems Award.
-During the 1980s he was director at Lockheed Software Technology Center in Austin, Texas.
+During the 1980s, he was director at Lockheed Software Technology Center in Austin, Texas.
 He retired in 1994 and died the following year at his home in Clifton, Virginia.

-His eldest son is Walker Royce, Chief Software Economist of IBM's Rational division, and author of "Software Project Management, A Unified Framework", and a principal contributor to the management philosophy inherent in the IBM Rational Unified Process.
+His eldest son is Walker Royce, chief software economist of IBM's Rational division, author of Software Project Management: A Unified Framework, and a principal contributor to the management philosophy inherent in the IBM Rational Unified Process.

 Work

-Managing the development of large software systems
+"Managing the development of large software systems"

 The Waterfall model for software development is mistakenly attributed to Royce.
 Barry Boehm wrote in 1987:

 Royce's 1970 paper is generally considered to be the paper which defined the stagewise "waterfall" model of the software process.
-But it is surprising to see both that the earlier Benington and Hosier papers had good approximations to the waterfall model, and that Royce's paper already incorporates prototyping as an essential step compatible with the waterfall model.
+But it is surprising to see both that the earlier Benington and Hosier papers had good approximations to the waterfall model, and that Royce's paper already incorporates prototyping as an essential step compatible with the waterfall model.'

 In fact, Royce demonstrated that while the development of large software systems required a more thorough approach, there was inherent risk in a single-pass sequential approach.
-He proposed an iterative approach and advocated that projects should pass through this at least twice.
+He proposed an iterative approach, and advocated that projects should pass through this at least twice.